Jesse Hubbard and Angie Baxter: Reception and impact

 Jesse and Angie are the world's first African American supercouple.
 This resulted in the pairing being listed in The News & Advance's Timeline of daytime soaps under the title of 1984: Daytime’s first black supercouple, All My Children’s Angie and Jesse, are introduced.

 The couple's impact on viewers has often been documented in various other versions.
 Motivational speaker and author Angela D. Lewis recalled her experience watching the Jesse and Angie love story while attending the University of South Carolina in the 1980s.
 Students would crowd into the Russell House from 1-2 p.m. each weekday to watch Jesse and Angie.
 Lewis stated, "We were always part of a huge crowd in the student center — not only girls, but plenty of guys, too! — watching All My Children to see Jesse and Angie.
 The student union was flooded.
 Many of us would even arrange our class schedules around the soap!"

 Darnell Williams and Kim Delaney shared a noticeable amount of chemistry in their respective roles as Jesse and Jenny.
 However, it is widely believed the producers of All My Children shied away from pairing them as a romantic couple, as a Black male/White female relationship was still considered to be a taboo on daytime television in the early 1980s.
+In 2024, Charlie Mason from Soaps She Knows placed Jesse and Angie at 14th and 13th place on his ranked list of Soaps' 40 Most Iconic Characters of All Time, writing, "Darnell Williams and Debbi Morgan not only gave us soaps' first Black supercouple, they gave us a couple that was so perfect, not even death could keep them apart for good".